wp-plugins/youtube-embed-plus/readme.txt

 * rel - Set this to 0 to not show related videos at the end of playing (or 1 to show them).
 Example: `http://www.youtube.com/watch?v=quwebVjAEJA&rel=0`
 * showinfo - Set this to 0 to hide the video title and other info (or 1 to show it).
 Example: `http://www.youtube.com/watch?v=quwebVjAEJA&showinfo=0`
 * theme - Set this to 'light' to make the player have the light-colored theme (or 'dark' for the dark theme).
 Example: `http://www.youtube.com/watch?v=quwebVjAEJA&theme=light`
+* autohide - Set this to 1 to slide away the control bar after the video starts playing.
+It will automatically slide back in again if you mouse over the video.
+(Set to  2 to always show it).
+Example: `http://www.youtube.com/watch?v=quwebVjAEJA&autohide=1`

 You can also start and end each individual video at particular times.
 Like the above, each option should begin with '&'